What is an ELD?

 What does an ELD do?

-ELD systems record the truck drivers’ position (GPS) and operating conditions for the vehicle (engine ignition, speed, odometer, engine hours) much in the same way that commercial aircraft have black boxes to record critical operating data.
-These events are recorded and then integrated with the CMV driver’s inputs to form a complete RODS which the driver must certify.
+ELD systems record the truck drivers’ position (GPS) and operating conditions for the vehicle (engine ignition, speed, odometer, engine hours).
+This is similar to how commercial aircrafts have black boxes to record critical operating data.
+These events are recorded and then integrated with the commercial motor vehicle (CMV) driver’s inputs.
+This forms a complete RODS which the driver must certify.

 How much does an ELD cost?

 ELD systems vary widely in costs and features.
-Eldratings.com provides an unbiased assessment of features and costs of various systems.
+FreightWaves Ratings provides an unbiased assessment of technical specifications, features, and costs.
 Costs are best compared by looking at total costs (hardware, installation, and subscription fees) over a 3-year time frame.
 This makes comparing different systems manageable.

 Do all CDL drivers need an ELD?